qbicsoftware/postman-cli/README.md

 </div>

-A client software written in Java for dataset downloads from QBiC's data management system openBIS (https://wiki-bsse.ethz.ch/display/bis/Home).
+Client software for downloading datasets from QBiC's data management system openBIS (https://wiki-bsse.ethz.ch/display/bis/Home).

-We are making use of the V3 API of openBIS (https://wiki-bsse.ethz.ch/display/openBISDoc1605/openBIS+V3+API) in order to interact with the data management system from command line, in order to provide a quick data retrieval on server or cluster resources, where the download via the qPortal is impractical.
+We are making use of the V3 API of openBIS (https://wiki-bsse.ethz.ch/display/openBISDoc1605/openBIS+V3+API) in order to interact with the data management system from the command line, in order to provide a quick data retrieval on the server or cluster resources, where the download via the qPortal is impractical.

 ## How to run

 ### Download
 You can download the compiled and executable Java binaries as JAR of postman from the GitHub release page: https://github.com/qbicsoftware/postman-cli/releases.

-If you want to build from source, checkout the commit of your choice and execute `mvn clean package`.
+If you want to build from source, check out the commit of your choice and execute `mvn clean package`.
 We only recommend this if you are familiar with Java build systems though, as we cannot give you support here.
 In the normal case, the binary of a stable release is sufficient.

 ### Requirements
 You need to have **Java JRE** or **JDK** installed (**openJDK** is fine), at least version 17.
 And the client's host must have allowance to connect to the server, which is determined by our firewall settings.
 If you are unsure, if your client is allowed to connect, contact us at support@qbic.zendesk.com.